dnsimple/dnsimple-support/content/articles/account-invoice-history.md

 ### `open` {#invoice-state-open}

-An invoice in an `open` state is being prepared by our systems and is not ready for collection yet.
+An invoice in an `open` state is being prepared and isn't ready for collection yet.
 It's unlikely that you'll see open invoices, as they only remain in this state for short periods of time.

 ### `collected` {#invoice-state-collected}

-When an invoice has been paid for, it'll be in the `collected` state.
+An invoice in the `collected` state indicates it has been paid.

 ### `failed` {#invoice-state-failed}

-When you make a purchase, like a domain registration or an SSL certificate, and we're unable to collect the payment, we'll notify you via email.
+When you make a [purchase](/articles/understanding-invoice/#purchases), like a domain registration or an SSL certificate, and we're unable to collect the payment, we'll notify the account owner via email.
 The invoice will be marked as `failed`.

 While the invoice is in this state, you won't be able to make other purchases.
 You can [retry the payment](#retrying) yourself, and our systems will also try to collect it every few hours.